Channel Estimation for Flexible Intelligent Metasurfaces: From Model-Based Approaches to Neural Operators: Introduction

+Building upon this principle of reconfigurable antennas, FIMs advance this principle by integrating the 3D flexibility with the large aperture and element density characteristic of metasurfaces.
 At present, research into FIM-aided communication systems is still in its nascent stages.
 Initial representative works have begun to establish the potential performance gains across different scenarios.
 In \cite{10850658}, the joint optimization of transmit beamforming and the FIM surface shape has been investigated to proactively manage inter-user interference and enhance multiuser performance for FIM-aided multiuser systems.
-Furthermore, the authors in \cite{10922153} investigated FIM assisted MIMO systems, where the joint optimization of the FIM 3D surface shape and the transmit covariance matrix was proposed to maximize channel capacity.
+Furthermore, the authors in \cite{10922153} investigated FIM assisted multi-input multi-output (MIMO) systems, where the joint optimization of the FIM 3D surface shape and the transmit covariance matrix was proposed to maximize channel capacity.
 In \cite{10910066}, the general models for flexible antenna arrays were established and evaluated, which consider various transformations e.g., bending, folding, and rotation, to characterize the resulting channel variations.
 Beyond enhancing data rates, the unique capabilities of FIMs have been explored for other applications, most notably wireless sensing. the authors in \cite{11060929} investigated the joint design of FIM surface shapes and transmit waveforms to enhance multi-target sensing performance.